-Riskee And The Ridicule are very pleased to announce the “Blame Culture’ UK tour this April 2018.
-They will be traveling all over the UK throughout the month of April so come and see them at one of the the nine towns they’ll be playing at.
+Riskee And The Ridicule are very pleased to announce the “Blame Culture’ European tour this July 2018.
+They will be traveling to Germany and the Chez Rep throughout the month and attending Mighty Sounds 2018 Festival.
 You can listen to Blame Culture now on iTunes, Spotify, Amazon, Deezer and Bandcamp alongside their most recent EP titled “They Need Us To Believe“.

 Last year Riskee And The Ridicule enjoyed a highly successful tour with The King Blues, and in January 2018 they supported Frank Turner’s band Möngöl Hörde.
 If you were there, thank you so much for your support and if not, there still time to see the band at on one of their other gigs this year.

 Riskee And The Ridicule played a number of tracks from their album “Blame Culture” which was made possible by pledges from fans to the Riskee And The Ridicule Kickstarter campaign raising enough funds to record the album.
 Blame Culture received critical acclaim with Dan Stoten from The Punk Archive reviewing the album:

 “I seriously think that this is a special piece of music, a special piece of art that the world needs right now.
 Some of the highlights here aren’t just album highlights: they’re genre highlights, decade highlights.
 I’m so proud of this band for producing what can only be called a masterpiece.“